curityio/saml-web-client/README.md

 ### Prerequisites

 First, get a license file for the Curity Identity Server with access to the SAML feature.\
-Also make sure that you local computer runs Docker, the OpenSSL tool and the jq tool.
+Also make sure that your local computer runs Docker, the OpenSSL tool and the jq tool.

 ### Deploy the Curity Identity Server